madoreiraluizrv/stack-overflow-data---trends/README.md

 I wanted to better understand and investigate the following questions:

 a.
 What languages were most popular in each year?

 b.
+What platforms were the most desired in each year?

-Did the most important variables to predict salaries changed:
+c.
+Did the most important variables to predict salaries changed?

 2. Data Understanding